 Renal impairment

 Based on a population pharmacokinetic analysis that included 321 subjects with mild renal impairment (CrCl ≥60 and <90 ml/min), 219 subjects with moderate renal impairment (CrCl ≥30 and <60 ml/min), 5 subjects with severe renal impairment (CrCl ≥15 and <30 ml/min) and 224 subjects with normal renal function (CrCl ≥90 ml/min), venetoclax exposures in subjects with mild, moderate or severe renal impairment are similar to those with normal renal function.
 The pharmacokinetics of venetoclax have been studied in 6 patients with ESRD requiring dialysis.
 Following a single dose of 100 mg venetoclax, unbound venetoclax Cmax and AUC in subjects with ESRD on a non-dialysis day were comparable to subjects with normal renal function.
-The unbound venetoclax AUC and Cmax on a dialysis day were approximately 1.8 to 1.9-fold of the exposures on a non-dialysis day, however, the range of individual total and unbound venetoclax exposures on a dialysis day was generally comparable to the corresponding range in subjects with normal renal function.
+The unbound venetoclax Cmax and AUC on a dialysis day were approximately 1.8 to 1.9-fold of the exposures on a non-dialysis day, however, the range of individual total and unbound venetoclax exposures on a dialysis day was generally comparable to the corresponding range in subjects with normal renal function.
 Additionally, during dialysis, plasma venetoclax concentrations were comparable between arterial and venous samples indicating that dialysis has no impact on the clearance of venetoclax (see section 4.2).

 Hepatic impairment